Roy McKasson

 Roy William McKasson (August 23, 1939 – January 23, 1998) was an American football player.

 McKasson played for the Washington Huskies football team from 1959 to 1961.
-He also played one year of professional football for the Edmonton Eskimos of the Canadian Football League.
+He also played one year of professional football for the Edmonton Eskimos of the Canadian Football League (CFL).
 He was selected by the Associated Press (AP) as the second-team center on the 1959 All-Pacific Coast football team and as the first-team center on the 1960 All-Pacific Coast football team.
 He was also selected by the AP, Newspaper Enterprise Association, and Football Writers Association of America as the first-team center on the 1960 College Football All-America Team.

 McKasson was inducted into the Washington Huskies Hall of Fame in 1987.
 He died in 1998 as the result of complications from a kidney transplant.